 While I still have a lot to learn about the operation of magtape systems (and their advantages and limitations), I am now able to successfully “INItialize”, write to and read from magtapes in this Tape Transport.

 This Tape Transport is currently mounted in a full-height DEC rack.
-The rack also has a General Robotics QBUS chassis in it, as well as an MPI SMD hard drive (Model 9448).
-The SMD drive actually has a fixed hard drive and a removeable cartridge drive in the one enclosure.
+The rack also has a General Robotics QBUS chassis in it, as well as an MPI CMD Model 9448 hard drive.
+I’ve not been able to find any information about an MPI 9448, though there is a brochure on the web about a CDC 9448, which appears to be the same drive.
+The CMD drive actually has a 16MB fixed hard drive and a removable 16MB cartridge drive in the one enclosure.
+The removable cartridge is a Nashua 4420, and is not compatible with DEC removable-media drives.
 I have not yet got the SMD drive working.

 The QBUS chassis is fairly well equipped.
 It includes:

 - 2 x Webster terminal multiplexers

 - 2 x DEC DLV11-J 4-port SLU board